Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Numerical simulations, pseudospectrum, and local nearest-neighbour spacing

 It is known that Ginibre matrices are not normal but their scatter plots can be described very well by the spectrum.
 We observe that the values of the condition numbers are of the same order as for the general and the symmetric tridiagonal matrix ensemble.
-Moreover, Chalker and Mehlig \cite{Chalker Mehlig} derived that the eigenvalue condition numbers scale as $\mathcal{O}(\sqrt{N})$ as $N\rightarrow \infty$, which indicates a mild degree of non-normality (cf. discussion in \cite[Sec.
-35]{Trefethen Embree}).
-Edelman proved in \cite{Edelman} that the slope of the linearly growing condition number of a dense random matrix in the dimension is given by $C_E=2e^{\gamma /2}$, with Euler's constant $\gamma$.
-However, we want to emphasize that this condition number, studied by Edelman and others, refers directly to the random matrix $X$, rather than to the matrix of eigenvectors.
-We refer the reader to the literature \cite{Edelman} for a formal definition.
-We checked that the calculation of this measure of non-normality yields qualitatively the same picture as we have seen in Table \ref{tab-condition number}, i.e. the values of this quantity are of the same order for the general and the general tridiagonal ensemble while the results for the non-symmetric model are of orders of magnitudes larger.\\ There exist also other measures of non-normality such as the departure of normality (introduced by Henrici \cite{Henrici}, see also \cite[Sec.
-48]{Trefethen Embree}).
-We observed that the computation of this quantity is in the case of our matrix ensembles extremely sensitive to the machine precision and we therefore cannot observe large differences between the tridiagonal matrix ensembles.
+Moreover, Chalker and Mehlig \cite{Chalker-Mehlig} derived that the eigenvalue condition numbers scale as $\mathcal{O}\bigl(\sqrt{N}\bigr)$ as $N\rightarrow \infty$, which indicates a mild degree of non-normality (cf.\ discussion in \cite[Section~35]{Trefethen-Embree}).
+Edelman proved in~\cite{Edelman} that the slope of the linearly growing condition number of a dense random matrix in the dimension is given by $C_E=2{\rm e}^{\gamma /2}$, with Euler's constant $\gamma$.
+However, we want to emphasise that this condition number, studied by Edelman and others, refers directly to the random matrix~$X$, rather than to the matrix of eigenvectors.
+We refer the reader to the literature~\cite{Edelman} for a formal definition.
+We checked that the calculation of this measure of non-normality yields qualitatively the same picture as we have seen in Table~\ref{tab-condition number}, i.e., the values of this quantity are of the same order for the general and the general tridiagonal ensemble while the results for the non-symmetric model are of orders of magnitudes larger.